 SwingIt Trapeze teaches everything from acrobatic lessons to circus classes.
 Whether you’re naturally athletic or have two left feet, you can learn to swing on a trapeze here.
 Even those who enter with very little knowledge of acrobatics leave knowing how to pull off stunts that most people only dream of performing.

-Safety is a top priority at SwingIt Trapeze Lessons.
-Workers eliminate risks and help you have fun in a safe environment.
+Safety is a top priority at SwingIt Trapeze Lessons and the operators work hard to help you have fun in a safe environment.

 Anaheim Packing District

 The Anaheim Packing District is a shopping area comprised of restored, historic buildings.
 A highlight includes the Anaheim Packing House gourmet food hall which has lots of Insta-worthy desserts and great places to eat.